particify/arsnova-server/src/site/markdown/installation.md

 Install CouchDB:
 Depending on your operation system or distribution you might need to compile CouchDB from source code.
-In this case follow the CouchDB's
+In this case follow CouchDB's
 [installation guide](http://docs.couchdb.org/en/1.6.1/install/index.html).

 Before you proceed, make sure that CouchDB is up and running: